Arthur Robb

 The address is variously given as 40 or 46 High Street, Bloomsbury.
 This street is, I believe, now known as St. Giles High Street, and the address is very near to Centerpoint.
 The 1849 guitars have the labels altered by hand to read 31 High Street Bloomsbury.

 James Westbrook, of the Brighton based Guitar Museum, has done a PhD on the Panormo guitar and the November 2013 issue of Early Music has an article by James about this work.
-His thesis will be published as a book.
+His thesis has been published as a book.

 PANORMO RESTORATIONS BY YEAR OF MANUFACTURE